robert17/iotf-rtd/docs/gateways/java.rst

 Register devices using the Watson IoT Platform API
 -------------------------------------------------------------------------

 The Watson IoT Platform API can be used to register the devices (that are connected to the Gateway) to the Watson IoT Platform.
+The APIClient simplifies the interactions with Watson IoT Platform API.
 Get the APIClient instance by invoking the api() method as follows,

 .. code:: java